LivCodes/lecture-history-F2020/060-apis-ajax/README.md

 # APIs and AJAX

 ## Async JavaScript Review
-* JavaScript is single threaded.
+* JavaScript is synchronous single threaded.
 It can only do one thing at a time.
 * Normally, this isn't a problem unless a process takes a while, then it's blocking.
     * What if we want to communicate with other apps on the internet?
 * Asynchronous code is non-blocking!
 Hooray!!